stevencombs/retrocombs.github.io/_posts/mega65/2021-08-28-build-mega65tools-mac.md

 11. `rename` <oldname> <newname> - rename a file on the SD card.
 12. `clusters` <file> - show cluster chain of specified file.
 13. `mount` <d81file> - Mount the specified .d81 file (which resides on the SD card).
-14. `sector` <number|$hex number> - display the contents of the specified sector.
+14. `sector` <number\$hex number> - display the contents of the specified sector.
 15. `getslot` <slot> <destination name> - download a freeze slot.
-16. dirent_raw 0|1 - flag to hide/show 32-byte dump of directory entries.
+16. dirent_raw 0/1 - flag to hide/show 32-byte dump of directory entries.
 17. `clustermap` <startidx> [<count>] - show cluster-map entries for specified range.
 18. `cluster` <num> - dump the entire contents of this cluster.
 19. `secdump` <filename> <startsec> <count> - dump the specified sector range to a file.